pvdz/zeparser3/tests/testcases/parser/let_declaration/let_as_identifier_in_sloppy_mode/x0060letx0060_is_a_decl_and_in_sub_statement_should_result_in_x0060letx0060_variable_expression/let_square_bracket_is_restricted_so_asi_has_to_happen_but_inside_do-while_the_x0060whilex0060_must_appear_after_asi_x00283x0029.md

 `````
 throws: Parser error!
-  Must parse expression statement here but that is not allowed to start with `let [` which we just parsed
+  It is never valid for an expression statement to begin with `let[`, and a `let` declaration would not be valid here

 do let
  [x]; while (false);